 Although it has some great features, I am afraid to recommend this for purchase.
 The quirks of the radio module will get under your skin.
 The thermostat happens to be offline repeatedly without even any power glitch.

 With a minimalistic but unique design, this unit can be a great option for smart thermostats.
 The killer feature of the ZTS-500 is the secure encryption on it.
 This works for all command lines right out of the box.
 Make sure your Z-wave Plus controller is security enabled.

 It fits on the wall using a detachable terminal board and is capable of running with C-wire and batteries both.
 Alert messages make you aware of certain conditions, such as; low battery indication, defrost and out of temperature-range control function, and filter changing epoch.

 ZTS-500 hoards quite a few bells and whistles under its belt.
-It is compatible with majority HVAC systems.
-Apart from the temperature sensor tuning, energy saving mode, and a notable number of features, it comes at a fair price in comparison with Nest-like systems.
+It is compatible with the majority of HVAC systems.
+Apart from the temperature sensor tuning, energy-saving mode, and a notable number of features, it comes at a fair price in comparison with Nest-like systems.